1. Previous: Chapter 3

 Objects

-In this series, we’ve already created lots of variables.
+In this book, we’ve already created lots of variables.
 For example, here’s how we can declare and assign a variable with a Double type:

 val radiusOfSmallCircle: Double = 5.2